hearSmart/android-module-mhealthintegration/README.md

 MHealthTestRequest testRequest =
          MHealthTestRequest.build(
                  testId, //UNIQUE TEST ID
-                 YOUR_RETURN_INTENT_ACTION_NAME, //ACTION NAME AS DEFINED IN YOUR MANIFEST demoPatient, //PATIENT OBJECT OR NULL
+                 YOUR_RETURN_INTENT_ACTION_NAME, //ACTION NAME AS DEFINED IN YOUR MANIFEST OR use "close" if you just want mHealth app to close after a test demoPatient, //PATIENT OBJECT OR NULL
                  INDEX_HEARSCREEN); //REQUIRED TEST(INDEX_HEARSCREEN, INDEX_HEARTEST, INDEX_PEEK, INDEX_SEALCHECK, INDEX_HEARSCOPE, CODE_UNSET)
 //UTILITY TO HELP YOU VALIDATE YOUR TEST REQUEST